 As a person with ADD, I know how hurtful it is to hear how every arm-chair, ignoramus shrink with a PhD from Twitter-Internet College believes the condition that has nearly ruined my life, that is at times the bane of my existence, is “a conspiracy invented by drug companies.”
 No, it is bloody well not and I know because I live my life despite it.
 It is a condition that afflicts my brain, and is manifest by dysregulating the balance and flow of certain neurotransmitters needed to propel functional thoughts and behaviours.
 In that way, my ADD shares a biological antecedent similar to depression, anxiety, schizophrenia or other neuro-psychological conditions.
 Just because science does not yet know how or why, does not make it any less true.

-To those who knew and loved Chester Bennington of Linkin Park, I am truly sorry for your loss.
-My heart aches and my spirit weeps for those who have lost someone they cherish to suicide.
-It is sad, on a profound, metaphysical level, that these lives ended in one of the most tragic ways imaginable for a human being.
-I am sorry for the legions who suffer this wicked mental illness and for the pain they have to live with every day.
-I am sorry the illness made it too difficult for those who ultimately succumbed to have seen another way; one that would have kept them alive.
+To those who knew and loved any of the legions who have died by suicide, I am profoundly sorry for your loss.
+It is infinitely, metaphysically heart-breaking so many lives ended in one of the most tragic ways imaginable.
+My tears flow for the legions who live with untreated mental illness, struggling just to get by each and every day.
+I am grief-stricken at the thought it was impossible for those who ultimately succumbed to have seen another way; one that would have kept them alive.

-Nobody who suffers an illness – be it cancer, ALS, or Parkinson’s – is to blame for their affliction.
 Mental illness is not the fault of those afflicted, and it does not have to be a lonely struggle.
-If you are living with mental illness, seek out the experts to provide the help and supports you need to continue living a fruitful life; to help you cope despite the illness; to ensure you are a survivor.
+If you are living with mental illness, extend your hands to those you love or trust, and search out ways to start the process of rewriting the distorted narratives that impede your ability to fashion a fruitful life.
+There are ways to function despite mental illness; to ensure you are a survivor.